GMiner was created by a Russian group of specialists in the field of high performance computing and cryptography.

 - temperature control and GPU stop in case of overheating

-- watchdog - process-watcher of the state of the main systems of the miner, which will restart the miner in case of a crash or freeze
+- watchdog - process-observer of the state of the main systems of the miner, which will restart the miner in case of a crash or freeze

 - mechanism to restore a lost connection to the pool

 - maintaining reserve pools, the miner uses reserve pools until the connection with the main pool is restored

 - support for secure connections, server certificate verification (optional)

 - informative and readable output of statistics in the form of tables to the console

 - display of detailed information about each device (temperature, power consumption, cooler load, memory frequency, processor frequency, energy efficiency)

 - parallel output of information to the console and to a file on disk